-Landlords want reliable tenants.
-Renters want an easy application process.
-A portable tenant screening report seems like the perfect solution!
+According to a TransUnion study, landlords who skip proper tenant screening can face 2-3 times higher eviction rates and thousands in unpaid rent.
+A portable tenant screening report is the perfect solution!
 But what is a portable tenant screening report, and how does it work?
 This renter-friendly tool allows applicants to share a single background check with multiple landlords, saving time and money.
 Let’s dive into the details.

 What Is a Portable Tenant Screening Report (PTSR)?